It's Sunday afternoon, you know you don't have much fresh food in the house and you are contemplating heading to the grocery store.

 The 5/4/3/2/1 Method

 This next idea is one I use when I'm out running errands, decide to stop at the store on the way home but have no idea what to buy.
-I've adapted it from the original based on my own preferences but in general I love the idea of just keeping of how many items to grab from each section of the store.
-This also helps improve your improv cooking skills too because it makes for a little bit more unpredictability for the week.
-Kind of like on the show Chopped when you are given random ingredients and just have to make them work together.
+I've adapted it from the original source based on my own preferences, but in general I love the idea of just keeping track of how many items to grab from each section of the store.
+This also helps improve your improv cooking skills too because it makes for a little bit more unpredictability.
+Kind of like on the show Chopped when you have random ingredients and just have to make them work together.

 Curious what ingredients you should always keep stocked in the pantry?
-Sign up for my free email mini-course using the form below.
-I share a checklist in day two!
+If you sign up for my free 3-day email course, I share a checklist in day two!